Shreyask808/Lap_Time_Simulation_and_Sensitivity_Analysis/Track_Models/README.md

 ## Optimizer

-The track optimization is formulated as a Nonlinear ProBLEM (NLP) and solved using **IPOPT** (Interior Point OPTimizer) through the CasADi library.
+The track optimization is formulated as a Nonlinear Problem (NLP) and solved using **IPOPT** (Interior Point OPTimizer) through the CasADi library.
 The continuous dynamics are discretized via **Direct Multiple Shooting** with 4th Order Runge-Kutta (RK4) integration across N uniformly spaced intervals along the track arc length, where N is user-defined. <br>
 **A higher N produces a smoother, more accurate track model at the cost of increased computation time.**

 ### Dynamics Definition